myspc-development/art-test/docs/admin-guide.md

 endpoints like `/wp/v2/artwork_style` and `/wp/v2/event_type`, either
 reactivate the plugin or visit **Settings → Permalinks**.
 This flushes rewrite rules so the new routes work correctly.

+## Admin Pages

+**Roles & Permissions** – Manage organization roles and capabilities.
+Access the screen via `wp-admin/admin.php?page=ap-org-roles` from the Organization Dashboard menu.
+Visiting `/wp-admin/ap-org-roles` directly will return a 404 because the route is handled through `admin.php`.